GrassHopper97/MSc-Thesis/README.md

 * __Data__ folder contains a few amount of data from the set of all the data, that was used in this thesis.

+# Cite
+* @inproceedings{monti2017geometric,
+  title={Geometric deep learning on graphs and manifolds using mixture model cnns}, author={Monti, Federico and Boscaini, Davide and Masci, Jonathan and Rodola, Emanuele and Svoboda, Jan and Bronstein, Michael M}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={5115--5124}, year={2017}
+}